Continuing Education Activity

-Urinary tract infections are the most common bacterial infection in women, and result in roughly eight million emergency department or clinic visits and one hundred thousand hospital admissions per year.
-This results in $1.6 billion healthcare dollars each year.
-Within a year of infection, 27% to 46% of women will have another UTI.
+Urinary tract infections are the most common bacterial infection in women and result in roughly eight million emergency department or clinic visits and one hundred thousand hospital admissions per year.
+This results in $1.6 billion in healthcare dollars annually.
+Within a year of infection, 27 to 46% of women will have another UTI.
 This activity reviews the evaluation and management of urinary tract infections and highlights the role of the interprofessional team in caring for patients with urinary tract infections.

 - Explain the difference between an uncomplicated urinary tract infection and a complicated urinary tract infection.

 - Describe the way a patient with a urinary tract infection might present.

-- Describe the evaluation of a patient with a urinary tract infection.
+- Outline the evaluation of a patient with a urinary tract infection.

 - Explain the importance of a cohesive interprofessional team in treating patients with urinary tract infections.

-Most UTIs in females are acute uncomplicated cystitis caused by Escherichia coli (86%), Staphylococcus saprophyticus (4%), Klebsiella species (3%), Proteus species (3%), Enterobacter species (1.4%), Citrobacter species (0.8%), or Enterococcus species (0.5%).
+Most UTIs in females are acute uncomplicated cystitis caused by Escherichia coli (86%), Klebsiella species (5%), Staphylococcus saprophyticus (3%), Proteus species (3%), Enterobacter species (1.4%), Citrobacter species (0.8%), or Enterococcus species (0.5%).
 (In other words, Escherichia coli is by far the most common organism causing urinary tract infections, Klebsiella is the next most likely cause, followed by Proteus.)
-Urethral catheterization accounts for 80% of nosocomial UTIs; 5% to 10% are related to genitourinary manipulation.
-Sexual intercourse results in an increased risk, as does use of a diaphragm or spermicide also increases the risk of a UTI as well as new or multiple sexual partners and having the first UTI before 15 years of age.
+Urethral catheterization accounts for 80% of nosocomial UTIs, and 5% to 10% are related to genitourinary manipulation.
+Sexual intercourse increases the risk as sexual activity inoculates the bladder with bacteria.
+Using a diaphragm or spermicide also increases the risk of a UTI as well as new or multiple sexual partners and having the first UTI before 15 years of age.

-Urinary tract infections (UTI) are the most common bacterial infection in women.
-About 40% of women experiencing a UTI at some point in their lives; half by 32 years of age.
-The abundance of this disease results in eight million emergency or clinic visits, 100,000 hospital admissions, and annually, $3.5 billion in healthcare costs in the US.
-Within a year of an acute urinary infection, 27% to 46% of women will have another UTI.
+Urinary tract infections (UTI) are the most common bacterial infections in women.
+About 40% to 60% of women experience a UTI at some point in their lives; half by 32 years of age.
+The abundance of this disease results in eight million emergency or clinic visits, 100,000 hospital admissions, and $3.5 billion annually in healthcare costs in the US.
+Within a year of an acute urinary infection, 27 to 46% of women will have another UTI.
 An estimated 30% to 44% of women will have a second UTI within six months of their initial infection.